babak2/SearchTerm/README.md

 ## Assumptions

-Only .txt files can be used as input files, but the program behaves properly when the wrong file type (or empty file, or file with only one line, ...) is used as input.
+Currently, only .txt files can be used as input files, but the program behaves properly when the wrong file type (or empty file, or file with only one line, ...) is used as input.